Self-Hosting Guide

 curl http://localhost:4200/

 The database will be automatically migrated on first startup.
-See Database Seeding below for seeding instructions.
+For migration and seeding commands, see Development Setup.

 Option B — Local (dev)